 I bought a one-way ticket but I know I have to come back.
 The biggest deterrent to this whole adventure was not the part where I quit a stable job that paid the mortgage, but rather thinking about leaving this one....

 Finding an acceptable option for Brooklyn was really tough.
 Really, really ridiculously tough.
 I considered taking her because even with a full ticket, it was cheaper than boarding but smush face dogs aren't very welcome by the airlines.
-I talked to quite a few people and long term boarding facilities before finally deciding on an option.
+I talked to quite a few people and long term boarding facilities before finally finding some great people to care for her.
 I knew I'd stay home before I'd let her be kenneled for long periods of time each day so it had to be an in-home option with someone who

 So between finding boarding and scheduling everything from movers to cleaners and running a bazillion and one errands, cooking has gone by the wayside.
 That is of course except when I come across an abundance of ingredients that I feel guilty about throwing out...like a half-full 25lb bag of flour.
 Yikes.

 Luckily, pretzels are one of the easiest doughs to make and when covered with cinnamon sugar are seriously one of the best things ever.
 This is the same recipe I posted last year for the pretzel dogs(the same recipe that everyone's posted really).
 Pretzel dough is just that flexible.

 Rolling this dough into balls makes some pretty awesome pretzel rolls as well.

 4.5 c all-purpose flour

 1 stick of melted butter